mikeAdamss/gtk/README.md

 ## Example commands

 default:
-- `gtk`: lists all serverless functions gtk knows about with the description of what they do.
+- `gtk`: lists all endpoints gtk knows about with the description of what they do.
-- `gtk -call=<NAME_OF_FUNCTION>`: call the function in question.
+- `gtk -call=<NAME-OF_ENDPOINT>`: call the endpoint in question.
 - `gtk -call=ports`: a simple example, scrapes then prints all services and ports listed in the dp repo.

 NOTE - to use the "ports" example you'll need update the url field in the yaml file (I cant put it on github).